peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 * `boolean equals​(Object obj)`<br>
  Determines whether this object and another object are equal.
+* `int[] GetCreationDate()`<br>
+ Gets the date and time extracted from this content disposition's "creation-date" parameter, which specifies the date of creation of a file (RFC 2183 sec.
 * `String getDispositionType()`<br>
  Gets a string containing this object's disposition type, such as "inline" or "attachment".
 * `String GetFilename()`<br>
  Gets an adapted version of the "filename" parameter in this content disposition object by using the "MakeFilename" method.
+* `int[] GetModificationDate()`<br>
+ Gets the date and time extracted from this content disposition's "modification-date" parameter, which specifies the date of last modification of a file (RFC 2183 sec.
 * `String GetParameter​(String name)`<br>
  Gets a parameter from this disposition object.
 * `Map<String,String> getParameters()`<br>
  Gets a list of parameter names associated with this object and their values.
+* `int[] GetReadDate()`<br>
+ Gets the date and time extracted from this content disposition's "read-date" parameter, which specifies the date at which a file was last read (RFC 2183 sec.
 * `int hashCode()`<br>
  Returns the hash code for this instance.
 * `boolean isAttachment()`<br>